labsyspharm/harvardtissueatlas/_pages/data-overview.md

 Level 4 data comprise features derived from level 3 images, most commonly single-cell features in “spatial feature tables” that describes marker intensities, cell coordinates, and other single-cell features.

 #### Level 5: Higher Level Data Representations
 Level 5 data includes results computed from spatial feature tables or primary images.
+This can include images presented in image viewers like Minerva.